BZ269/5153-2025-final-proj-gp2/README.md

 ```

 We will be running Weaviate and language models locally.
 We recommend using a modern computer with at least 8GB of RAM, preferably 16GB or more.
 For the larger models (qwen2.5:14b and qwen2.5:32b), a GPU with 16GB+ VRAM is recommended.

+Note that the default Ollama context window size is 2048 tokens.
+We extended this to 4096 tokens for better handling of longer documents and conversations.
+For instructions on how to modify the context window, see [this guide](https://blog.driftingruby.com/ollama-context-window/).

 ## Python Environment Setup